great-expectations/great_expectations/docs/guides/validation/checkpoints/how-to-run-a-checkpoint-in-python.md

 This guide will help you run a Checkpoint in python.
 This is useful if your pipeline environment or orchestration engine does not have shell access.

+:::note Prerequisites
-:::note Prerequisites: This how-to guide assumes you have already:
+  This how-to guide assumes you have already:

   - Created at least one [Checkpoint](./how-to-create-a-new-checkpoint).